 The Ultimate All-Purpose Hot Honey Dry Rub Recipe

-This is the master blend, and it is perfectly balanced for using as a hot honey dry rub recipe on chicken, pork, or even roasted vegetables.
-In fact, it works well on almost anything that benefits from a boost of sweet heat, so you can confidently reach for it whenever you want bold flavor without extra effort.
+This is your master blend, and you’ll find that it is perfectly balanced for use as a hot honey dry rub recipe on chicken, pork, or even roasted vegetables.
+In fact, you can rely on it for almost anything that needs a touch of sweet heat.
+As a result, you can reach for it with confidence whenever you want bold flavor without adding extra work.

 Yields: About 1/2 cup of rub